-An anticipated patronage distribution payable to members of \$19.1 million was accrued during the first three months of 2020.
-The \$19.1 million will be payable to members in cash early in 2021 provided the capital and earnings goals for the Association are achieved.
+An anticipated patronage distribution payable to members of \$23.5 million was accrued during the first three months of 2021.
+The total patronage based on 2021 earnings will be payable to members in cash early in 2022 provided the capital and earnings goals for the Association are achieved and subject to approval by the Board of Directors.

-At December 31, 2019, liabilities included a \$70.0 million patronage distribution payable to members, which has since been distributed in cash.
-Additionally, in 2019 a special cash patronage dividend of \$25.0 million was paid in October.
+At December 31, 2020, liabilities included a \$59.0 million patronage distribution payable to members, which has since been distributed in cash.
+Additionally, in July 2020 an advance cash patronage dividend of \$30.0 million was paid for a total patronage of \$89 million from 2020 earnings.